Robustness and sample complexity of model-based MARL for general-sum Markov games

 Perhaps the result most similar to ours is \cite{whitt1980representation}, who consider a more general model and allow the approximate game to have a different state and action space than the original game.
-Their main result is to show that any $\alpha_1$-MPE of the approximate game is an $\alpha_2$-MPE of the original game and an explicit relationship between $\alpha_1$ and $\alpha_2$ is established.
+Their main result is to show that any $\alpha_{\mathrm{opt}}$-MPE of the approximate game is an $\alpha$-MPE of the original game and an explicit relationship between $\alpha_{\mathrm{opt}}$ and $\alpha$ is established.
 Our results are similar in spirit but the specific details are different.